The City Hardship Fund is supported by City, University of London, Alumni and other sponsors.

-At City we understand that despite financially planning for your study period unexpected financial hardship can arise leaving students with difficulty in paying for living costs and course materials.
-City is dedicated to providing financial support for students who find themselves in these circumstances through the City, University of London Hardship Fund.
+We understand that despite financially planning for your study period unexpected financial hardship can arise leaving students with difficulty in paying for living costs and course materials e.g. a laptop, WiFi, software.
+Discretionary financial support from the Fund is available to help in these circumstances.

 Students must meet all of the eligibility criteria below:

 - Students must be enrolled full-time or part-time students (at least 25% of a full-time equivalent course) at City, University of London.
 INTO students are not eligible to apply.

-- Students must apply for all eligible sources of funding before applying to the City Hardship Fund, this would include the full entitlement for means tested maintenance loans and grants, NHS Student Bursary, Child Tax Credits, Housing Benefit, Parents Learning Allowance, Childcare Grant, Council Tax Reduction, Universal Credit.
+- Students must apply for all eligible sources of funding before applying to the City Hardship Fund, this would include the full entitlement for means tested maintenance loans and allowances, NHS Funding, Welfare Benefits (e.g. Universal Credit).

-- Students must provide evidence that they have made realistic provision to cover their tuition fees and living expenses.
+- Students need to demonstrate that they have made realistic provision to pay their tuition fees and living expenses.

-- Students must have received their first instalment student funding.
+- Students must have normally received their first instalment of student funding.

 A) Evidence of income – submit all that apply to you